senaite/senaite.lims/README.md

 https://docs.plone.org/4/en/manage/installing/installing_addons.html

 ---
-**NOTE:** To install the latest version from the sources, follow the instructhion of the [Development](#development) section to install `senaite.lims` on your computer.
+**NOTE:** To install the latest version from the sources, follow the instructions in the [Development](#development) section to install `senaite.lims` on your computer.

 ---